Federal Litigation Externship

 • For placement with the United States Attorney's Appellate Division, student must be a member of the Moot Court Board, have taken an appellate advocacy course, or participated in the Federal Judicial externship and be recommended by the student's previous supervisor.

 • For placement with the United States Department of Veterans Affairs, students must provide a writing sample upon being provisionally selected for this program.

-• For placement with the United States Department of Justice or United States Customs and Border Protection, student must be a United States Citizen.
+• For placement with the United States Department of Justice, student must be a United States Citizen.

 • Submit a completed application by the appropriate deadline (for more information, see www.law.stetson.edu/clinics) and